katurian/turnip.py/README.md

 # requirements

-the imported libraries in ``setup.py``, a client id, client secret, and username/password from reddit: https://github.com/reddit-archive/reddit/wiki/OAuth2
+the imported libraries in ``setup.py`` + python 3.7 + a client id, client secret, and username/password from reddit: https://github.com/reddit-archive/reddit/wiki/OAuth2